mizu.js

 Modifiers

-[string] Load additional comma-separated markdown plugins (e.g. *markdown[emojis,highlighting,sanitize]).
-Supported list of plugins is available at @libs/markdown/plugins (unsupported plugins will be silently ignored).
+Load additional Markdown plugins by specifying a comma-separated list (e.g., *markdown[emojis,highlighting,sanitize]).
+See the full list of supported plugins at @libs/markdown/plugins.
+Unsupported plugins will be silently ignored.

 *toc="selector"

-Create a table of contents from <h1>...<h6> found in specified selector.
+Create a table of contents from <h1>...<h6> elements found in selected target.

 <nav *toc="'main'">